 In addition to performing inference, we were able to identify clusters of peaks with potentially distinct biological functions using fuzzy clustering.
 These clusters of peaks appeared to differ in their accessibility dynamics, nucleosome positioning, and enrichment of transcription factor footprints, indicating that meaningful biological differences can be gleaned from deeper analysis of ATAC-Seq data.
-For example, we observed strong enrichment in Cluster 9 for FKH transcription factors footprints matching the PWMs for Drosophila br(var.4) and slp1.
+For example, we observed strong enrichment in Cluster 9 for FKH transcription factors footprints matching the PFMs for Drosophila br(var.4) and slp1.
 The strongest peaks in this cluster appeared to share a common decrease in accessibility during stages S21-S22, and an enrichment for genes with GO terms related to cytoskeletal function.
 This group of peaks appeared to show a decrease in accessibility at a time point during which the embryo undergoes a dramatic morphogenetic event in which it splits along the midline.
-Based on our data, it is possible that FKH containing transcription factors may play a role in that important morphogenetic event.
+Based on our data, it is possible that FKH domain-containing transcription factors may play a role in that important morphogenetic event.
+Using our analyses as a starting point, other Parhyale researchers may be able to make hypotheses about their own developmental processes of interest.